 The weather was super cool, around 55 degrees and cloudy, for most of the race so I didn’t feel an overwhelming need for water.
 I mostly relied on Run Gum to keep my mouth moist and give me a steady flow of caffeine throughout the race.
 I also rinsed my mouth out with gatorade a few times.
 Around mile 10 I took about half of a gel but I didn’t want any more than that!
 I knew I probably should have finished it but it was super unappetizing at the moment so I just stuck to half.

 Taking a look at my splits, this is a chronic case of going out too fast.
 I basically got a little slower every single mile from mile 1 to mile 13.
 Keep reading though, it gets worse, I promise!

 Second Half of the Race: Miles 14-26.2

 This is where I started paying for my mistakes in the second half.
 And I paid for them BIG TIME.
-I started slowing down pretty substantially and I was fighting tooth and nail to stay under a 10 minute mile at this point.
+My form deteriorated and I started slowing down pretty substantially.
+I was fighting tooth and nail to stay under a 10 minute mile at this point.
 NOT how I imagined the marathon going at all.
 From miles 14-20, I was basically hanging on and hoping that the last 10K wasn’t going to be as bad as it was.
 The moral of the story is clear and overused, but also cannot be stressed enough: DON’T GO OUT TOO FAST.

 Fueling the Second Half of the Marathon